 Aachal Kotecha is a Clinical Scientist in Late Stage Development at Roche.
 Get to know Aachal below…

-Education background?
+Education

-Aachal gained a PhD in clinical medicine, but for her type of role you typically need an Undergraduate Science degree.
+Aachal gained a PhD in clinical medicine, but for her type of role, you typically need an Undergraduate Science degree.

 In her daily role, she works with a wide team of scientists from within and outside of Roche, including leaders in the field.
-They work together to conduct clinical trials, which involves researchers trying to find new treatments for illnesses.
+They work together to conduct clinical trials, which involve researchers trying to find new treatments for illnesses.
 She is part of the core clinical science team, where they design the trial to make sure they find what they are looking for.

 If the trial has gone well, the data is submitted to an independent regulatory body.
 This is a separate organisation to Roche, such as the Medicines and Healthcare products Regulatory Agency (MHRA).
 They review the study design, the results and safety aspects to check that the benefits of the new treatment are better than any risks that are present.
 If the treatment is authorised, this can then be made available to patients.